edvardchen/mobx-form-model/README.md

+# Document is Working in progress.
+Welcome to fork :)

 Simple form controller that supports to validating and dirty-checking based on [Mobx](https://mobx.js.org/).
 Most features are copied from [Angular forms](https://angular.io/guide/reactive-forms)

 ```bash